Our Role in Optical Education

 In the 1980s, the Company played a prominent role in the establishment of specialist qualifying bodies which would set their own professional standards and qualify regulated eye health professionals through their own examinations.
 The College of Optometrists and the Association of British Dispensing Opticians are the primary qualifiers for optometrists and dispensing opticians in the United Kingdom and have expanded their remit internationally too.
 The Company maintains excellent relationships with both of them.

-From the mid 1980’s the Spectacle Makers’ Company focused on promoting qualifications to increase skills and knowledge for people working in optical laboratories and practices.
+From the mid 1980’s the Spectacle Makers’ Company focused on promoting qualifications for people working in optical laboratories and practices.
 Specialist training led to nationally accredited qualifications and the Level 4 Diploma for Optical Technicians was recognised as the gold standard for technicians in optical manufacturing.
-The Diploma is fondly known as the SMC(Tech), those being the post-nominal letters which successful candidates can use with pride after they qualify.
+The Diploma is fondly known as the SMC(Tech), the post-nominal letters which successful candidates use with pride.